WHAT EXACTLY IS HOMESCHOOLING?

-Well over half my class simply did not get it.
+Over half my class simply did not get it.
 I didn’t blame them.
 It’s a really neat little numbers trick, but a pointless one as well.
-If I’d had the power to, I would have skipped the lesson entirely.
+If I’d had the power to do so, I would have skipped the lesson entirely.
 But I wasn’t allowed to.
 I had to teach them something that made no sense to teach, simply because it was in the book, and I had to teach the book.

 But the frustration didn’t stop there.

 There was one math page in the book that taught casting out 9’s.
 Even though fully half of my students didn’t understand the concept, I didn’t have the time to review it, to reteach it, to practice it.
 The next lesson went on to a completely different concept.
 The review problems from there on out would occasionally require that the student use casting out 9’s to check their answers – and of course, every single time students would ask me to review it because they didn’t remember how.

 And therein laid the double-whammy: Not only could I not give them a sufficient amount of time to learn the process, I also had to continue on even though they had no idea what they were doing.